hacstac/Notes/_posts/2020-09-01-Docker-Hard-Parts.md

 wikijs

-We Need To use Prue Here : Because without Prune it will not completely remove services which causes problmes ( like for Instead of using postgressql we want to use a mysql so if we updated our stack yml file and deploy it. it will add mysql db but doesn't remove postgres containers so to remove postgres we use prune )
+We Need To use Prue Here : Because without Prune it will not completely remove services which causes problmes ( like for Instead of using postgressql we want to use a mysql so if we updated our stack yml file and deploy it. it will add mysql db but doesnt remove postgres containers so to remove postgres we use prune )

 The --prune flag will clean up any resource in the stack that isn’t explicitly referenced in the Compose file used for the deploy operation.